awsdocs/amazon-athena-user-guide/doc_source/partition-projection-setting-up.md

    1. For **Key**, enter `storage.location.template`\.

    1. For **Value**, specify a location that includes a placeholder for every partition column\.
+Make sure that each placeholder \(and the S3 path itself\) is terminated by a single forward slash\.

       The following example template values assume a table with partition columns `a`, `b`, and `c`\.